blackSwan566/Mixing-Loras-to-interpolate-art-styles-across-history/README.md

 # Mixing-Loras-to-interpolate-art-styles-across-history

+# About the project
+Low-Rank Adaptation Models (LoRAs) have been introduced to save computational costs and focus on one task without retraining the entire network.
+In the present project, we trained three LoRAs based on the CompVis/stable-diffusion-v1-4 model and images from three art eras: Early Renaissance, Expressionism, and Pop Art of the Wikiart dataset.
+We perform linear interpolation to merge the art eras into two versions.
+In V1, we merge two art eras; in V2, we merge three to look at paintings that merge across history.
+We did a qualitative analysis of promising results, on the one hand side, from images from the trained LoRAs and, on the other hand, from the merged LoRA Versions.
+We have identified recurring patterns regarding style and content for specific art eras and interpolation steps.
+Even in edge case images, we can find features from the respective art eras.
+In addition, we used the fine-tuned ResNet50 to classify the merged images into our three epochs.
+Our results showed that the classifier can classify images created by our merged loRAs as long as only two weights are merged.

 # Project Setup
 Generally every python command is combined with its corresponding config file in the **/config** folder.
 Make sure to change the configs in case you want to use different data, models or hyperparamteres.